 Mike hasn’t told me his rating yet, but judging by the amount of bread he’s eaten over the past week, I’m pretty sure he liked it.

 This French bread recipe is super simple to make and has a relatively short rising time, making it the perfect recipe for a busy weekend.
 I’ve used it for paninis, to serve with soup, and just to eat for lunch.
 It’s always a big hit in our family – you can’t go wrong with homemade bread!

 If you’re new to bread-baking, this would be a good recipe to start with!
 Just make sure to add just enough flour so that the dough is no longer sticky.
 As long as you do that and follow the instructions, you’ll be fine!
 Enjoy!

-*note on 1/16/10: I’ve updated the pictures on this post, and I had to write an update to say that I make this bread a lot.
+*note on 1/16/10: I’ve updated the pictures on this post, and I had to write an update to say that I make this French bread recipe a lot.
 At least once a month.
 This has quickly become my go-to bread recipe because it’s so easy and so good.
-If you’re looking for a bread recipe with minimal mess, and that consistenly comes out well, try this one.
+If you’re looking for a bread recipe with minimal mess, and that consistently turns out well, try this one.
 I definitely recommend it.

 - 2-¼ cups Warm Water